giladoo/hr_extend/README.md

         he or she can receive presents of the building report.
     Service Desk -> settings -> reports ; record:recipients

+### sequence
+    It added a sequence field to the hr list view.
+It would be helpfull to change the sequence to contact list on the sd_contact modul.

 ### Change log
+0.1.7
+    sequence added
 0.1.6
     loaded on gilaneh